pywebdriver/pywebdriver/README.md

 you could face port reservation problems.
 Also it is not required anymore so there is no reason to have it.

+If your Firefox has a master password, there will be an extra step.
+The terminal will ask *Enter Password or Pin for "NSS Certificate DB"* and you have to write your Firefox master password.

 ## <a name="install-osx"></a>Installation on Mac OS X

 Pywebdriver can be installed on Mac OS X and is successfully used in production on a Mac